Optical Evolution, Not Limbs, Could Have Helped Fish Evolve Into Land Creatures

 It was about 385 million years ago when fish first evolved into land animals.
-This took place as their fins were slowly, but surely transformed into limbs, with the limbs coming with feet that allowed them to easily feast on meals on land.
+This took place as their fins were slowly but surely transformed into limbs, with the limbs coming with feet that allowed them to easily feast on meals on land.
 However, a new study suggests that it wasn’t the limbs that allowed prehistoric fish to transform into the first land creatures, but rather their eyes.

-According to EurekAlert, Northwestern University neuroscientist and engineer Malcom MacIver and Claremont McKenna, Scripps, and Pitzer evolutionary biologist and paleontologist Lars Schmitz co-led a study which hypothesizes early crocodile ancestors first saw their meals on land before growing limbs to walk to that prey.
+According to EurekAlert, Northwestern University neuroscientist and engineer Malcolm MacIver and Claremont McKenna, Scripps, and Pitzer evolutionary biologist and paleontologist Lars Schmitz co-led a study which hypothesizes early crocodile ancestors first saw their meals on land before growing limbs to walk to that prey.
 The researchers analyzed fossil records, which was where they saw a rather unique twist to existing theories on fish evolution – eye size had tripled before, and not after these early fish transformed into land animals.
 This also came at a time when their eyes moved from the side to the top of the head, which gave them a wider range of vision, and ultimately larger brains.
-The study also suggests that this evolution process helped animals make plans, and not simply react to stimuli like fish normally would.
+The study also suggests that this evolution process helped animals make plans and not simply react to stimuli like fish normally would.

 “We found a huge increase in visual capability in vertebrates just before the transition from water to land.
 Our hypothesis is that maybe it was seeing an unexploited cornucopia of food on land — millipedes, centipedes, spiders and more — that drove evolution to come up with limbs from fins,” said MacIver in a statement.
 He added that his team’s research is the first to suggest vision was what drove fish evolution and helped them transform into early land animals.
 These creatures then evolved into tetrapods, who, in turn, evolved into amphibians, reptiles, and mammals.